• Skip to primary navigation

 Prize Money:

 We have a real firecracker of a card to look forward to at Ascot in October as they lay on their annual celebration of all things flat with the QIPCO British Champions Day.
-All bases are covered on the six-race card, from the fabulous fillies to the iron-lunged stayers, but the fastest of the six contests is run by the sprinters over 6f in the QIPCO British Champions Sprint Stakes.
+All bases are covered on the seven-race card, from the fabulous fillies to the iron-lunged stayers, but the fastest of the six contests is run by the sprinters over 6f in the QIPCO British Champions Sprint Stakes.

 Although the first Champions Sprint Stakes was run in 2011, this race actually dates back to 1946 when it was known as the Diadem Stakes.
 That first running was won by The Bug who confirmed his position as the country’s best sprinter, winning the Diadem after victories in the Wokingham Stakes, July Cup and Nunthrope Stakes that same season.